Letters From Swaziland

 I’ve gone through $100 already (since the 23rd) but that has been due to do some gift shopping, hostel card expenses to which are now past and now I’m drifting along at a $3.00 a day clip.
 Also, the money changers in E. Jerusalem give nearly $2.00 in Israeli lira for a US Dollar, better than official bank rates.

 I’ve visited another “holy” spot – the holy sepulcher.
-These sites are a bit disgusting with guides hounding you, priests sticking donation plates under your nose and the whole affair trapped in gaudy medieval decoration.
-As modern tastes in piety and awe favors simplicity these sites which must have overawed people in past centuries but now seem something between humor and superstition to the modern visitor as the gaudiness seems to defile rather than sanctify.
+These sites are a bit disgusting with guides hounding you, priests sticking donation plates under your nose, and the whole affair trapped in gaudy medieval decoration.
+As modern tastes in piety and awe favors simplicity these sites, which must have overawed people in past centuries, now seem something between humor and superstition to the modern visitor as the gaudiness seems to defile rather than sanctify.

 In Bethlehem there is a 3 foot long plastic Jesus doll in the grotto where the birth supposedly occurred.
 With its plastic perspex covering it vaguely resembles a two-year old child in an incubator.
 And yet people kneel and pray to it.
 Such is ritual and I suppose it is meaningful to them.